tiepdotme/marabesi.com/_drafts/laravel-the-right-way-part-2.md

 ## Modules

-<p>Modules are always required by many applications and its not different in PHP, but again, to take this decision
-there are things to think about.</p>
+Modules are always required by many applications and its not different in PHP, but again, to take this decision there are things to think about.